Best products for hyperpigmentation asian skin

 What ingredients are effective for treating hyperpigmentation in Asian skin?

 Effective ingredients include vitamin E oil, lactic acid, and shea butter.
 Vitamin C and zinc oxide are also good.
-Chemical exfoliants like glycolic acid and kojic acid work well but might cause sensitivity.
+Chemical exfoliants, such as salicylic acid and kojic acid, work well but may cause sensitivity.

 What are some of the best products for hyperpigmentation in Asian skin?